futuregrid/manual/doc/source/account.rst

 -  Note that fields with **\*** are mandatory
 -  It is important that you specify your address information completely.
--  If you are a graduate or undergraduate student please fill out your advisors contact information in the field specially dedicated for it.
+-  If you are a graduate or undergraduate student please fill out your advisor's contact information in the field specially dedicated for it.
    If he has a FutureGrid Portal name, please also add his portal name if you know it in that field.
 -  If you have an e-mail address from your institution, we ask that you